Bats protect us from mosquito-borne diseases, save farmers billions of dollars in pesticides AND give us tequila. What's not to like?

 3) Have you had a bat in your attic and now you can't sleep at night?

-Bats don't want to move into your house to freak you out, they're just looking for a place to roost.
-If you have had one in your attic or other crawl space, it's likely a young bat trying to figure things out.
-Just plug up the hole (they can get into most holes greater than 1/2" and move on with your life.
-They won't rip the siding off your house or chew through wood to get into your attic, they'll move right along if there's no longer an entrance.
+Bats don't want to move into your house to freak you out, they're just looking for a place to snooze.
+If you've had one in your attic or other crawl space, it's likely a young bat trying to figure things out.
+First, open a window (if you have one) and wait for them to find it and fly out.
+Once they've gone to forage in the evening, plug the hole (they can get into most holes greater than 1/2"), if that doesn't work, or you don't have a window to open, it is recommended you use a shoebox, a sturdy piece of cardboard and thick leather gloves.
+Think of how you would remove a spider from your house, similar technique.
+Bats aren't destructive, they won't rip the siding off your house or chew through wood to get into your attic, they'll move right along if there's no longer an entrance.
 Problem solved.
-Just make sure you remove them humanely and gingerly preferably with a shoebox, a sturdy piece of cardboard and thick leather gloves.
-Think of how you would remove a spider from your house, similar technique.
+Just make sure you remove them humanely and safely, because remember, bats are good.

 4) Do you think the only good bat is a deceased one?